alxAgu/semantic-ui-range/README.md

 	* value (number) - the updated value of the slider
 	* meta (object) - a hash with properties:
 		* `triggeredByUser` (boolean). `true` unless the change was triggered programmatically using `set value`.
 Useful for preventing infinite loops if you are calling a method that will call `set value`.
+	* element (DOM) - the DOM element that triggered the action.
+Set to undefined when the `set value` method is used.

 ## *Getting* the slider value programmatically